Multivariate Quadratic Transformations and the Interpolation Kernel: The interpolation kernel

 is independent of $q$.
 Setting $q=t$ gives the determinantal expression

 This determinant has appeared in work of Filali \cite{FilaliG:2011} on a certain variant of the ``8VSOS'' model, a generalization of the usual 6-vertex model.
-In the Macdonald limit, this becomes a known expression for the the Izergin-Korepin determinant
+In the Macdonald limit, this becomes a known expression for the Izergin--Korepin determinant

-(essentially the partition function of the 6-vertex model \cite{IzerginAG:1987,KorepinVE:1982}) as a sum of Macdonald polynomials \cite{WarnaarSO:2008}.
+(essentially the partition function of the 6-vertex model \cite{IzerginAG:1987,KorepinVE:1982}) as a sum of Macdonald polynomials~\cite{WarnaarSO:2008}.

 Applying the $t\mapsto pq/t$ symmetry gives a similar expression for $c=\sqrt{t/q}$.
-The case $t=p^{1/3}$ is of particular interest, since this is in the intersection of the $c=(p/t)^{1/2}$ and $c=t$ cases; this implies (using Corollary \ref{cor:t_symmetry} above) that
+The case $c=t=p^{1/3}$ is of particular interest, since this is in the intersection of the $c=(p/t)^{1/2}$ and $c=t$ cases; this implies (using Corollary \ref{cor:t_symmetry} above) that

-is invariant under arbitrary permutations of the $2n$ variables, recovering a result of \cite[App.
-C]{ZinnJustinP:2013}.
+is invariant under arbitrary permutations of the $2n$ variables, recovering a result of \cite[Appendix~C]{ZinnJustinP:2013}.
 This corresponds to the well-known fact that the partition function for the 6-vertex model acquires additional symmetries when the parameter is a cube root of unity.